facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 * Rebuild habitat-sim.

 # Command-line Options

+## Hack to hide the skinned humanoid in the GUI viewport
+Use `--hide-humanoid-in-gui` to hide the humanoid in the GUI viewport.
+Note it will still be rendered into observations fed to policies.
+This option is a workaround for broken skinned humanoid rendering in the GUI viewport.

 ## Saving episode data
 Use `--save-filepath-base my_session`.
 When the user presses `M` to reset the env, the first episode will be saved as `my_session.0.json.gz` and `my_session.0.pkl.gz`.
 These files contain mostly-identical data; we save both so that developers have two choices for how to consume the data later.
 After pressing `M` again, the second episode will be saved as `my_session.1.json.gz`, etc. For an example of consuming this data, see `test_episode_save_files.py` .